gvwilson/sensibleadventures/wrestler/wrestler.md

 permalink: /wrestler/
 ---

-*He walked into my mother's camp one morning as if he was family.
+*He walked into my mother's camp one morning in spring.
-We had watched him trudge toward us across the spring-green tundra all morning.
 My grandfather said that
 anyone without enough courtesy to sit at a polite distance and wait for an invitation should be turned away, but my mother made him welcome.*

 *She almost changed her mind when he pulled back the hood on his parka.
-He looked like something from a fever dream---his hair and beard were yellow, and his nose was like a puffin's beak.*
+His hair and beard were yellow, and his nose was like a puffin's beak.*

 *He smiled and said something in a strange language, then laughed when we spoke to him in our own.
 By the time summer came he and I were learning to wrestle spirits together.
-That is how Saknus Heraldsson came to the Nukilik.*
+That is how Harald's Saknus came to the Nukilik.*

 ---

-Luft Berendsson has given up cursing the cold by the time he finds the door he is looking for.
-He pulls it closed behind him
-and stomps down three stairs made from salvaged shipboards into the shack's single sunken room.
+Berend's Luft pulls the door closed behind him and stomps down three stairs made from salvaged shipboards into the shack's single sunken room.
 "I said three, I meant three."
 The trader settles back on her stool and nods a curt hello as Luft crosses the packed earth floor to the pit stove